 Mixed lace tea dress, c.1920.
 So soft and romantic, the dress combines hand-embroidered tulle panels with a medley of hand-assembled tape lace in a textured design.
 Your "audience" will appreciate the masterful combination of floral motifs with design textures.
 Rows of feminine ruffles on the sides of the skirt enhance the textural appeal.
 The pale peach chiffon sash at the waist is the only hint of color.

 Beaded Chantilly lace flapper dress, c.1928.
 Made from black Chantilly lace with a wide hem border of finely embellished bronze metallic lace, the loose fitting, straight style is softened in front with large bias-draped lapels above the waist and a draped bias skirt panel below.
-The fab lapels intimate a "fashion uniform" for a high official, whose only qualification is to be the most stylish of women.
+The fab lapels intimate a "fashion uniform" for the most stylish of women.

 Appliquéd robe de style dress, c.1924.
-With the original built-in panniers (side hoops), this exemplary piece s a special find.
-It was based on Jeanne Lanvin's signature robe de style, which hearkened back to 18th century Court dress.
-Against a canvas of luxe maize-hued velvet, the exuberant floral appliqués—made from silks and silk ribbons—are of reminiscent of the decorative charm of the Rococo.
+With the original built-in panniers, this exemplary piece was based on Jeanne Lanvin's signature robe de style, which hearkened back to 18th century Court dress.
+Against a canvas of luxe maize-hued velvet, the exuberant floral appliqués—made from silks and silk ribbons—are reminiscent of the decorative charm of the Rococo.

 Beaded silk chiffon jacket, c.1928.
-The cardigan style is a timeless classic.
 Covered with multi-hued glass beaded roses, the chic jacket presents a luminous kaleidoscope of color.
 The coruscating colors and stylish shape—like a gilded frame of a portrait in life—project an exotic, magical aura around the wearer.
 This is the essence of style: individual, brilliant, and impulsive.

 Beaded tabard-style dress, c.1920.
 It lightly skims the body and drapes perfectly.
 Cleverly referencing the medieval tabard, the highly elaborated geometric design has a mesmerizing appeal.
-Just as emblazoned arms on the knight's tabard was a means of identification, so here the masterful beading and the inspired design certify a different kind of identity: as an aristocrat of style.
+Just as emblazoned arms on the knight's tabard was a means of identification, so here the masterful beading certify a different kind of identity: as an aristocrat of style.

 Beaded chiffon flapper dress, 1920s.
 Made from cream colored silk chiffon, the torso is embellished with a cobweb-style design of white glass beads.
-The fluid quality of the inspired design accentuates female curves.
+The inspired, fluid design accentuates female curves.
 The neckline is bordered with superb open work.
 The exemplary Deco design features the primary geometric forms characteristic of the Art Deco—a brilliant concept, a veritable brain wave!

 Beaded evening dress with strappy back, 1930s.
-The sheer black silk chiffon dress is totally covered with clear crystal beads.
-It slips on without closures, hugging the torso in just the right places.
-Everything is miraculously held in place—and only by your curves :) With its fab "back interest," this sophisticated dress conveys the alluring sensuality of 1930s silver screen idols.
+Covered with clear crystal beads, the dress slips on without closures, hugging the torso in just the right places.
+Everything is miraculously held in place—and only by your curves ;:) With its fab "back interest," this sophisticated dress conveys the alluring sensuality of 1930s silver screen idols.

 Deco sequined evening cap, c.1925.
-By the late 1920s, the bell-shaped cloche had been pared down to the skull cap, obeying the dictates of the new streamlined modernism.
+By the late 1920s, the bell-shaped cloche had been pared down to the skull cap, following the new streamlined modernism.
 The simplified shape of the evening cap cried out for elaborate surface decoration.
 Here the embroidered design uses an ingenious mix of glittering sequins and coiled metallic spirals.

 Beaded velvet and brocaded satin evening coat, c.1922.
 There is nothing quite so enduringly chic and timeless as a high style evening coat.
 Made from black-and-gold brocaded satin, the regal coat is probably French.
 The surface is covered with gold beads and sequins.
 The glittering Art Deco design infuses the dress with high-octane 1920s glamour.